 All central banks quoted agree gold preserves its purchasing power through time.

 Throughout history, bars of different purities were traded in wholesale markets.
-By 1954 every new bar accepted in the London Bullion Market—the center of gold trade since the 18th century—was required to be at least 995 parts per thousand fine and weighing in between 350 and 430 fine troy ounces.
+By 1954, every new bar accepted in the London Bullion Market—the centre of gold trade since the 18th century—was required to be at least 995 parts per thousand fine and weighing in between 350 and 430 fine troy ounces.
 Although not every old bar was promptly upgraded.
 Some remained as they were, in vaults in London and other places.
-These bars now trade a at discount, usually equal to the cost of upgrading and, if necessary, transporting them to London.
+These bars now trade at a discount, usually equal to the cost of upgrading and, if necessary, transporting them to London.

-Since 2009, the Banque de France has been engaged in an ambitious programme to upgrade the quality of its gold reserves.
+Since 2009, the BDF has been engaged in an ambitious programme to upgrade the quality of its gold reserves.
 The target is to ensure that all its bars comply with LBMA [London Bullion Market Association] standards so that they can be traded on an international market.

 From the Swedish Riksbank:

 To ensure that the Riksbank has the most liquid gold reserve possible, in 2017 the Riksbank upgraded the part of its gold reserve that did not meet the LGD [London Good Delivery] standard by replacing these bars with new gold bars that do meet the standard.

 I don’t have a quote from BuBa itself on their upgrade operation.
 However, connecting a few dots uncovers when and how they did it.
 BuBa released a bar list in 2015 disclosing all their gold to be 995 fine or higher.
 In the book Germany’s Gold, a bar is displayed on page 110 with the subscription: